 The prepared drawings of April and May were similar to those that had been around for years, but show a distinctly different focus on absolute precision.
 Comparison to drawings of even a few months before show greater specificity in angles, radii, measurements and small finish details.
 Contractors were clearly informed that their product would be inspected and judged by the specification drawing that they were be provided with.

 Another key detail that makes a War Contract easy to visually ID is the profile of the pommel - it was increased in bulk, and gave the saddle a much beefier and bulky profile compared to earlier saddles.

-One of the stories of WW1 horse equipment production involves a scandal of a number of military acquisition officers essentially conspiring to contract for production quotas that were grossly over-estimated, to ensure the most income and access to resources possible by those companies awarded contracts.
+One of the stories of WW1 horse equipment production involves a scandal where a number of military acquisition officers conspired to contract for production quotas that were grossly over-estimated, to ensure that the most income and resources possible were routed to certain companies.
 The major motivation for those officers was the fact that they were important leaders of leather trade associations before the war, and owners of leather goods companies themselves.
 It's an interesting story, and we'll be diving into it at a later time.

 Unlike the fiasco of shoddy wartime production during the civil war, most of the material produced during WW1 was extremely well made, meticulously inspected, and delivered by the boxcar load.
 The sheer numbers of saddles manufactured is mind-boggling, with 1922 congressional investigation estimates well over 900,000.
 I would suspect that people will be finding, restoring and riding old WW1 McClellans for hundreds of years, until the tough old wooden trees all rot from sheer age.